Understanding the "Both Teams to Score" (BTTS) Market: A Comprehensive Guide

 - The total number of goals: As long as the score is 1−1 or higher, the bet is a winner.

 The key concept is that for a "Yes" bet to win, the final score must include at least one goal for each team.
+For bettors applying BTTS strategies across international competitions, our in-depth guide on FIFA bookmakers explains which platforms offer the best football markets, pricing, and tournament coverage.

 Winning vs. Losing Scores: A Quick Look